 - The 1000 has 5MB of internal Flash memory to use for your favourite sounds.

-- The DRUM holder system is gone, programs are just assigned directly to a track rather than being first placed in a DRUM holder and that holder being assigned to a track.
+- The old DRUM holder system is gone, programs are just assigned directly to a track rather than being first placed in a DRUM holder and that holder being assigned to a track.

 - Memory upgrade is easy due to dedicated memory entry plate on the base of the unit.
 Will take standard laptop memory.